 For beginner cup users, particularly those women who have had given birth already or mothers, they might need to use a cup that is firmer and large in size.
 What commonly happens after pregnancy is that it stretches the muscles of the pelvic floor, which weakens your those muscles.
 For this, you may need a cup that is strong and firm enough to support weak pelvic floor muscles.

 Avoid a smaller cup as it might be too soft for you, leading it to slip down and fall unexpectedly, which may cause irritating leaks.
 Some women who have given birth can still use a smaller cup even after giving birth and some cannot.
 Every woman’s anatomy is different so it’s just a matter of trial and error.

 Women with weakened pelvic floor due to childbirth should find a firmer or larger menstrual cup – this should work just fine.
 Don’t wait for your pelvic floor to get strong again, they won’t get stronger by themselves!
 You may want to strengthen these muscles after each birth or else you’ll find yourself wet more often when you are in your middle age.

 Luckily, there are some ways to help you prevent this from happening.
 These include:

 Do the steps above regularly to ensure that your pelvic floor muscles are working well.
 You can start these tips during your pregnancy and after birth.

 So, there you go!
 Above you can see which menstrual cup is best for beginners.
-Let this tips guide you on finding the right cup for you.
-And as a beginner, be patient as it may take you a few tries before you find the menstrual cup that would suit you perfectly!
+Let these tips guide you on finding the right cup for you.
+As a beginner, be patient because it may take you a few tries before you find the menstrual cup that would suit you perfectly!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.